Musonikevine/Hello-Flutter/README.md

-This is an application that does a simple calculator.
-By using this app i used flutter.
+This is an application that does a simple Hello by using Flutter.

-This appliaction has different features...such as basic operaion, it is a user friendly, good design and it can be changeable.
+This appliaction has different features...user friendly and good design.